rtoole/AeroPi/Docker/README.md

-# AeroPi
+# AeroPi / Docker
-Resources for time lapse recording of AeroGarden and possibly automation using a Raspberry Pi
+This is where rescources for docker images will exist